PhonologicalCorpusTools/CorpusTools/docs/source/kullback-leibler.rst

    Name of output file

-EXAMPLE 1: If your corpus file is example.corpus (no prounciation variants) and you want to calculate the KL-divergence of the segments [m] and [n] considering contexts on both sides and using defaults for all optional arguments, you would run the following command in your terminal window::
+EXAMPLE 1: If your corpus file is example.corpus (no pronunciation variants) and you want to calculate the KL-divergence of the segments [m] and [n] considering contexts on both sides and using defaults for all optional arguments, you would run the following command in your terminal window::